JCSpen/Messaging-Server/README.txt

 - If not, an error message is displayed accordingly.

-There are three other txt files in the zip, these consist of:
+There are three other txt files in the repository, these consist of:
 - MessageLogs (This txt file stores all messages as a JSON Object)
 - ServerBackup (When a protocol is used, it is immediately backed up into this file, this allows the sever to recover when killed)
 - Channels (Channel names are stored in this file so that they can be used again).